Pearson BTEC Level 3 – EEP*

 |Study Time:||60 Hours|

-This unit can be studied as a standalone TECOL BTEC Level 3 Award in Engineering, or as part of an Edexcel accredited BTEC Level 3 Certificate or Diploma in Engineering.
+This unit can be studied as a standalone TECOL Level 3 Award in Engineering, or as part of an Pearson Edexcel accredited BTEC Level 3 Engineering qualification.

 Aim and purpose

 This unit aims to give you knowledge of how electricity is produced and its different applications in a variety of sectors.

 Select ‘Add to cart’ below to start your Award enrolment – £195: